 The mobile Positron Emission Tomography (PET) scanner and pain clinic are considered clinical observation sites.
 To acquaint the student with these areas, the student will be assigned to PET for one day and pain clinic for two days.
 As these are considered observation sites, the student will be there to observe only and will not have direct patient contact.
 Student summaries are required for these clinical observation sites.
-(Summary guidelines are listed on page 139)
+Summary guidelines are listed in Policy 52 (Clinical Observation Sites Summary Guidelines) in the student's Policy and Procedure Manual.

 Second year students are assigned a rotation through the cardiopulmonary department in order to learn how to perform EKGs.
 This rotation consists of 2 mornings from 6:30 am to 12:00 pm.
 Students will also perform 2 hours in the afternoon in the Emergency Department triage area following one of their EKG assignments.
-This time allows the student to observe and apply their knowledge of how to obtain vital signs on patients in the clinical setting.
+This time allows the student to observe, practice, and become competent at obtaining vital signs on patients in the clinical setting.
 Objective sheets are to be completed and submitted for both of these areas.